Accessibility statement

 The content listed below is non-accessible for the following reasons.

 The St George’s website contains around 11,000 images.
 Historically, many of these have been uploaded and embedded into pages without text alternatives.
-We plan to solve this by doing a site wide review and fix.
+Due to the vast and ever-expanding nature of our website’s content, some images do not have a text alternative, so people using a screen reader cannot access the information.
+This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 Content that’s not within the scope of the accessibility regulations

 For example, we have forms published as Word documents.
-By April 2020, we plan to replace them with accessible HTML forms.
-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018, if they’re not essential in providing our services.
+From March 2024, we plan to replace them with accessible HTML forms.
+The accessibility regulations do not require us to fix PDFs or documents published before 23 September 2018 if they’re not essential in providing our services.

 Live video